 It sounds like the biggest improvements will come in the areas of 5G connectivity and support for augmented reality apps with the time-of-flight sensor slated for some iPhone 12 models.
 The importance of 5G hinges heavily on how far along wireless carriers are with building out 5G coverage by the time the iPhone 12 ships.
 And we would expect more info on AR apps during whatever form the online WWDC takes in June.

-As you can see, there's still so much we don't know about Apple's first 5G iPhones.
+Even with daily iPhone 12 leaks, there's still so much we don't know about Apple's first 5G iPhones.
 So be sure to keep an eye on this hub over the coming months as new information surfaces.